benmcwilliams/GasFlows/docs/index.md

 where storage draw(month_t) = storage(month_t) - storage (month_t+1)

 For some countries (BG, CZ, DE, EE/LV, ES, FI, FR, HU, IT, LT, LU, PL, RO, SI, SK, GR) the match is very close while for others there is a difference.
-- HR - commercial operations at KrK LNG terminal began 1Jan2021 but ENTSO-G only have data since 28th October 2021 (which is about 1.5TWh = the gap)
+- HR: commercial operations at KrK LNG terminal began 1Jan2021 but ENTSO-G only have data since 28th October 2021 (which is about 1.5TWh = the gap)
+- PT: slight underestimate on demand with correct trend.
--
+- AT/BE/NL/RS: remaining issues.

 Differences could be due to